-The Payment Card Industry Data Security Standard, better known as PCI DSS, is a global security-standard for accepting and processing credit cards.
+The Payment Card Industry Data Security Standard, also known as PCI DSS, is a global standard for securely accepting and processing credit card payments.
 Launched in 2006 by an alliance of major credit card companies, PCI DSS encompasses 12 key requirements as well as more than 400 sub-requirements and test procedures.

 Being PCI-compliant requires not just meeting these requirements but continually identifying, documenting, and (if necessary) remediating business-level systems and processes that involve the handing of user credit card data.